getCUJO/QoOID/draft-ietf-ippm-qoo.md

 # Privacy Considerations

-QoO measurements may involve collecting detailed performance data from end-user devices or applications.
+QoO measurements may involve collecting detailed performance data from end-user devices or applications, especially in the context of passive measurements {{?RFC2330}}.
 Depending on the deployment model, this includes metadata such as IP addresses, timestamps, or application usage patterns.

 To protect user privacy: